What is the DBS Update Service?

 When you are given your first assignment, we ask you to send in your most recent P45 to us to ensure we use the correct tax code supplied by HMRC.
 If you do not have a P45, we will ask you to complete a New Starter Checklist form through Candidate Space.

 When we make payment to you we submit the details you have provided to HMRC, who check the tax details and in some cases send us a new code – which would amend tax figures in future pay periods.
 If you think your tax code is wrong, you must discuss this with HMRC, who will then send us a notification to correct your tax code.
-We will not be able to change the amount of tax you pay without communication from HMRC – however, should your tax code change, any tax you overpay will be automatically repaid to you in a future payment.
+We will not be able to change the amount of tax you pay without communication from HMRC – however, should your tax code change, any tax you overpay will automatically be repaid to you in a future payment.

 How do I claim my holiday pay?